-Complimentary activities include use of the swimming pool, Jacuzzi, snorkeling, sailing, windsurfing, kayaking, fitness center and tennis.
+Complimentary activities include use of the swimming pool, Jacuzzi, snorkelling, sailing, windsurfing, kayaking, fitness centre and tennis.
 Activities at an additional charge include use of the spa, boat cruises to cays, island excursions, rental cars, Children's Club; parasailing, scuba diving, golf, deep sea and bone fishing are available off-site.

 Providenciales, Turks & Caicos islands